 Obsessive-compulsive disorder (OCD) treatment is not a cure for the disorder, but it can help someone with OCD manage their symptoms.
 The first step to treating an OCD patient is getting their symptoms under control.
 While some people may see improvements earlier in treatment, other people may require treatment for the rest of their lives.

-Obsessive-compulsive therapy is the primary suggestion for individuals living with compulsions and obsessive behavior.
+Psychotherapy is the primary treatment suggestion for individuals living with compulsions and obsessive behavior.
 Many different therapies have been successful for OCD patients.
 Depending on the patient’s needs, their mental health professional will choose the best type of therapy for their disorder.

 Cognitive Behavioral Therapy (CBT)